Last Updated on July 20, 2021 by Grow with Bovees

 Tall Fescue Seed

-This fescue variety is a perennial cool-season grass seed with a deep root system and wide, dark-green blades.
-It also grows upright and clumps, forming a dense and lush lawn, making it one of the best grass seed types for reseeding.
+This fescue variety is a perennial cool-season grass with a deep root system and wide, dark-green blades.
+It also grows upright and clumps, forming a dense and lush lawn, making it one of the best grass seed types for reseeding your existing grass.

 Perhaps its greatest attribute is thriving in different environments.
-It grows efficiently in both full sun and partial shade and in various soil types, like loamy, chalky and clay soils.
+It grows efficiently in both full sun and a little shade and in various soil types, like loamy, chalky and clay soils.

 You can overseed it without issue, and it doesn’t need regular watering—except in summer—or fertilization.
 These benefits make it an excellent low-maintenance option and a best grass seed for overseeding contender.